Service catalog

 - Site and Department, to be included for reporting purposes.

-- Price, for easy analysis of budget.
+- Price, for easy analysis of the budget.

 - Duration, to provide visibility of process times and delivery.